 I began with a quotation from Jeff Bezos.
 Let’s let him have the last word as well.
 The tolerance for failure is deeply ingrained in Amazon’s culture.
 It’s a point Bezos has made every year since his very first Amazon shareholder letter in 1997.
 He and insiders at Amazon know full well what the public does not realize.
 The public perception is of a winning company that continues to make the right bets and achieve massive success.
 In fact, Amazon has shut down countless failed projects over the past two decades and has much to contribute to The Museum of Failure.
 Entries might include its auction site, Amazon Auctions; its hotel booking site, Amazon Destinations; and the massive failure of its first phone, Fire Phone, which cost the organization hundreds of millions of dollars.
 Rather than hide from mistakes, miscues, and missteps, Amazon is dedicated to making many bets, trying many things, failing at some, learning quickly from them, and trying again.
 Of the big phone flop, Bezos has said, “If you think that’s a big failure, we’re working on much bigger failures right now.
 And I am not kidding.
 And some of them are going to make the Fire Phone look like a tiny little blip.”

 About the Author

-Jim Laughlin serves as Vice President of Consulting, Northeast Region for MDA Leadership Consulting and is based in the Boston area.
+Jim Laughlin serves as Senior Vice President, Leadership Development MDA Leadership Consulting and is based in the Boston area.
 For more than 20 years, Jim has designed and implemented learning and leadership development systems for companies worldwide.
 He is also a sought-after executive coach with expertise in organizational communications, change and transitions.
 More About Jim / LinkedIn